"Vocational Discernment as Pedagogy: Theory, Analysis, and Practice"

 (During the project: Professor of Religion, Mike & Marge McCoy Family Distinguished Chair in Lutheran Heritage and Mission, Wartburg College)

-Charles R. Pinches – Professor and Chair of Theology and Religious Studies, The University of Scranton
+Charles R. Pinches – Professor of Theology and Religious Studies, The University of Scranton

 Darby K. Ray – Donald W. and Ann M. Harward Professor of Civic Engagement and Director, Harward Center for Community Partnerships, and Professor of Religious Studies, Bates College